Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 These bacteria can cause different types of illnesses from mild to severe.

-Contact your health care provider if you have these symptoms even if you don’t have a fever.
+Contact your health care provider if you have these symptoms even if you do not have a fever.

 Delaying a medical visit can be dangerous because bacterial infections can get worse quickly.

-Whenever you have a fever, you must be treated with antibiotics as if you had a serious infection.
+Whenever your child has a fever, they must be treated with antibiotics as if they had a serious infection.

-A blood culture will likely be performed to help find the source of the infection.
-It can take few hours to a few days for the results.
+A blood culture can help find the source of the infection.
+Results can take a few hours to a few days.

 An important way to deal with infections is to prevent getting them in the first place.